Charles W. Chipp: Jeannette expedition

 On July 8, 1879, the Jeannette stood out to sea through the Golden Gate on her voyage of exploration.
 At that time, De Long wrote to his wife, "Chipp is, as he always was and always will be, calm and earnest.
 He has always something to do, and is always doing it in that quiet, steady and sure manner of his.
 He smiles rarely and says very little, but I know where he is and how reliable and true he is in every respect."

-Jeannette reached St. Lawrence Bay, Siberia, August 27, 1879, then headed north into the Chukchi Sea.
+Jeannette reached St. Lawrence Bay, Siberia, on August 27, 1879, then headed north into the Chukchi Sea.
 She became trapped in the pack ice near Wrangel Island and in June 1881 was crushed and sank.
 After the ship's crew trudged across the rugged ice to open water, they set out in three small boats toward the Siberian mainland.
 The boats were commanded by De Long, Chipp, and the chief engineer, George W. Melville.

 On September 12, 1881, the three boats were separated in a storm.
 Lieutenant Chipp's boat, with Chipp and seven other men aboard, was never seen again and no trace of it was ever found.
 The date of separation is the assumed date of Chipp's death.

 Legacy

-The Chipp River in northern Alaska, as well as Chipp Peak on Kupreanof Island are named in his honor.
+The Chipp River in northern Alaska, as well as Chipp Peak on Kupreanof Island, are named in his honor.